 Could there be anything more “Vancouver” than catching the sunset from the top of a mountain, seeing the waning light reflect off the water, casting a warm glow over the city’s skyline?
 We don’t think so!
 Timing your Skyride gondola journey up Grouse Mountain to coincide with the sunset is spectacular; but if you’re not quite that organized, catching it at Altitudes Bistro at the peak with a frosty beer in your hand comes in a very close second place.

-This is Stanley Park’s most remote beach, meaning it attracts the most committed sunset junkies.
+This is Stanley Park’s most remote beach, meaning it attracts the most committed sunset enthusiasts.
 Still an easy 20 minute walk into the park, Third Beach feels more rugged than the other beaches, surrounded by towering fir, hemlock and cedar trees.
 On Tuesday nights, the beach is home to a very popular sunset drum circle – an attraction in its own right!
-If drumming is not your thing, you can always retreat to the nearby Teahouse Restaurant for a nice glass of wine and dinner.
+If drumming is not your thing, you can always retreat to the nearby Stanley Park Brewing Restaurant & Brewpub for local refreshments.

 Ready to book your Vancouver stay?
 Visit our booking page for great rates no matter the season.

 Feature Photo: Third Beach Drum Circle – Kyle Pearce via Flickr